This section describes how to configure your app to production and start to accept real payment credentials.

 405) if the signing key fingerprint

-used to sign the Android app does not match the release key fingerprint registered with Google Play.
+used to sign the Android app doesn't match the release key fingerprint registered with Google Play.

 This error typically occurs after an app in development switches from the test environment to the

 To resolve this error, make sure that the fingerprint provided to Google matches the fingerprint of the key used to sign the Android app.
-Once an Android app is signed, you can verify the fingerprint of the key used for signing it by using the following commands:
+Once an Android app is signed, you can verify the fingerprint of the key used for signing it with the following commands:

 // First extract the META-INF/CERT.RSA from the APK jar -xvf META-INF/CERT.RSA inflated: META-INF/CERT.RSA keytool -printcert -file META-INF/CERT.RSA Certificate fingerprints: MD5: YOUR_MD5_HASH SHA1: YOUR_SHA1_HASH Signature algorithm name: SHA1withRSA